ablarchives/albright-readme-plugin/ReadMe.md

 This plugin makes it easy to add an about and docs section to the settings area of an OctoberCMS application.

 ## Installation
 Extract this into plugins/albrightlabs/readme.
-Add the about and docs content to config/index.htm.
+Create an "index.htm" file in plugins/albrightlabs/readme/config and add the HTML content to the file.
+This will need to be done before the plugin will work!